LeaPhant/matrix-appservice-discord/README.md

 This is an optinionated fork of [matrix-appservice-discord](https://github.com/LeaPhant/matrix-appservice-discord) I'm personally maintaining for my own bridge, aiming to fix a lot of the shortcomings for smooth interaction between Matrix and Discord users of my community.
 It's usable by anyone and as of now a drop-in replacement, but I can't give guarantees for stability/security in production as this is just a one person project I work on occasionally.

 ### Features:
-- Change to a monorepo structure for easier maintenance
+- [x] Change to a monorepo structure for easier maintenance
-- Merge [#878](https://github.com/matrix-org/matrix-appservice-discord/pull/878) for native Discord->Matrix replies
+- [x] Native Discord->Matrix replies (via [#878](https://github.com/matrix-org/matrix-appservice-discord/pull/878))
-- Prettier replies from Matrix->Discord that fool Discord users into thinking they're the real thing
+- [x] Prettier replies from Matrix->Discord that fool Discord users into thinking they're the real thing

   ![Screenshot of bridged reply](https://boob.li/Z34WuL.png)
-- Properly resolve Matrix->Discord user mentions
+- [x] Properly resolve Matrix->Discord user mentions
-- Remove attachment name from Matrix->Discord bridged media
+- [x] Remove attachment name from Matrix->Discord bridged media
-- Fix Discord messages with attachments losing their attachment when editing
+- [x] Fix Discord messages with attachments losing their attachment when editing
-- Fix deferred application commands not bridging
+- [x] Fix deferred application commands not bridging
-- Attachment spoiler tag bridging (bidirectional, Matrix side only supported on select clients like Cinny)
+- [x] Attachment spoiler tag bridging (bidirectional, Matrix side only supported on select clients like Cinny)
-- Native Matrix->Discord message edits.
+- [x] Native Matrix->Discord message edits.
-- Use authenticated media endpoints to bridge Matrix media
+- [x] Use authenticated media endpoints to bridge Matrix media

 ### Planned:
-- Native Matrix->Discord emoji bridging via bot-owned Discord guilds
+- [ ] Native Matrix->Discord emoji bridging via bot-owned Discord guilds
   > Probably only suitable for smaller scale deployments depending on the rate limits
-- Discord->Matrix sticker bridging
+- [ ] Discord->Matrix sticker bridging
-- Discord->Matrix message forwards bridging
+- [ ] Discord->Matrix message forwards bridging
   > Proper implementation will require an upgrade to Discord.js 14, I've started working on this but it's kind of a mammoth task.

 > [!NOTE]